 In addition to meeting these listed eligibility requirements, your Hidradenitis Suppurativa must also prevent you from getting and maintaining gainful employment either in your traditional field of work or in any other job for which you’d be qualified based on your skills, education, work experience, and taking into consideration the limitations that your Hidradenitis Suppurativa places on you.

-Medical Documentation to prove Hidradenitis Suppurativa
+Documentation to Prove Disability For Hidradenitis Suppurativa

-Proving this requires extensive medical records as well as other documentation, including:
+To demonstrate to the SSA that you meet their criteria, you will have to provide extensive medical records as well as other documentation, including:

 - Statements from your treating physician